dot-event/dot-event/README.md

 **Prop tip 1:** Any string or array of strings passed to `dot` after the event id are considered prop identifiers.

-**Prop tip 2:** The first argument to the listener function is always a prop array.
+**Prop tip 2:** The listener function always receives a prop array as its first argument.

 ## Emit argument